Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 1. Select **Continuous deployment trigger** for `_mlops-quickstart` artifact.

-2. Enable: **Creates a release every time a new build is available**.
+2. Enable: **Creates a release every time a new train artifact is available**.

     ![Enable Continuous Deployment Trigger for the Release pipeline.](media/devops-release-pipeline-22.png 'Continuous Deployment Trigger Dialog')